TarikEl/DoseCalcs/docs/source/Installation.rst

    $ cmake -DCMAKE_BUILD_TYPE=Debug  -DWITH_GDML_USE=ON -DWITH_VOX_USE=ON  -DWITH_DCMTK_USE=ON  -DDCMTK_DIR=/home/tarik/Desktop/WorkSpace/geant4/dcmtk-3.6.5/install/usr/local/lib/cmake/dcmtk  -DWITH_ANALYSIS_USE=ON  -DROOT_DIR=/usr/local/lib  -DWITH_MT_USE=OFF  -DWITH_G4MPI_USE=ON  -DCMAKE_CXX_COMPILER=$OpenMPIInstallDir/bin/mpicxx  -DCMAKE_C_COMPILER=$OpenMPIInstallDir/bin/mpicc $ApplicationSourcePath

 After DoseCalcs building, the three directories EventsData, Scripts and Results in the main application directory structure shown in figure \ref{SrcDir}, are copied to the build directory.
-Where the Scripts directory contains the commands and geometry macros, TissueFactors.mac and RadiationFactors.mac files used in calculation of the equivalent dose (H) and the effective dose (E).
+Where the scripts directory contains the commands and geometry macros, TissueRadiationFactors.mac file is used in calculation of the equivalent dose (H) and the effective dose (E).
 The directory EventsData, will contain the generated data files.
 Finally, Results directory will contain all the results of the simulation, text files and ROOT generated graphs and histograms.
-Besides these directories, the core.cc file serves to generate DoseCalcs executable file, the same for graph.cc and merge.cc, that serve to generate graph and merge executable files respectively as shown in the figure \ref{BuildDir}.
-For the visualization purposes macros commands file, openGLVis.mac is called when the user run core executable in graphical mode.
+Besides these directories, the simulate.cc file serves to generate [simulate] executable file, the same as analysis.cc and merge.cc, that serve to generate [analysis] and [merge] executable files respectively as shown in the figure \ref{BuildDir}.
+For the visualization purposes macros commands file, openGLVis.mac is called when the user run [simulate] executable in graphical mode.